Back Pain During Car Driving

 Heat relieves pain by relaxing constricted blood vessels.
 Heated car seats may help loosen tight muscles, minimize muscle spasms, and relieve stiff joints by improving blood flow to the back area.
 Some heated car seats have a massaging function, which can provide relaxing comfort and alleviate back strain.
 If your car does not have heated seats, you can purchase a heated car seat cover and install it manually.

-Take breaks in between
+Take Breaks in between

 One of the most enjoyable things you can do when traveling is to stop sometimes.
 Walking, stretching, and moving lessen stiffness and tension, which can help relieve back discomfort and keep it from worsening.
 If you can find a location with green grass, you can do some stretches or yoga poses to relieve back pain.
 Sitting for extended periods of time might increase swelling in the lower extremities.
 Walking can help with edema by reducing fluid buildup in the ankles, feet, and legs.
 This fluid buildup might lead to back pain from driving.

-Maintain a good posture
+Maintain a Good Posture

 Even though many car seats aren't designed for good posture, we often don't help ourselves.
 Sitting too far away from the steering wheel, requiring you to curve forwards to steer, is a regular issue, as is the wheel being too high or low, resulting in stress in the shoulders.
 Similarly, if you're too far from the pedals, you'll find yourself reaching with your legs, and because your back's stability is already weakened, your lower back will tire fast, causing you to slouch.